 Elastic Bands (Rubber Bands)

-Charles Goodyear discovered a method to vulcanize rubber; this invention later served orthodontics.
+Charles Goodyear discovered a method to vulcanize rubber; this invention later served in orthodontics.

 In 1843, an American dentist Dr. Edward Maynard, introduced rubber elastics to the wire crib to modernize the invention and align the jaw into a correct position.